Introduction

 To facilitate the software development process, prepare to answer the following questions:

-- What should the key features of your software be?
+- what should the key features of your software be?

-- Will you need a mobile app?
+- will you need a mobile app?

-- Will your software integrate with other services?
+- will your software integrate with other services?

-- How do you envision the rollout of your software?
+- how do you envision the rollout of your software?

 These might not sound like urgent questions, but their answers will influence the development process substantially.
 For example, if you expect just 20 employees to use your system, we will use a smaller server to build the architecture for your project.
 If you then bring in 100 users to the application, it might crash.